Logrithmic Versions of Ginzburg's Sharp Operation for Free Divisors: Introduction

 We note that in the list above only those reults concerning (iii), (iv) and (v) are new, and among them only (iv) is essential.
 Since any submanifold of $M$ is non-characteristic with respect to the zero section $T_M^*M$, (iii) is a special case of (iv).
 Case (i) was first studied in \cite{MR3830794} by the first author, and by \cite[Proposition 1.9]{MR3366865} it is also a special case of (iii).
 Case (v) is a special case of (iv) because of Kleiman's transversality theorem \cite{Kleiman74}.

 The major ingredient for proving the log transversality of $\gamma$ and $D$ in (ii) was contained in \cite{WZ21}, stated in the language of log D-modules.
 Reference \cite{MRWW} exploited the homological consequence of this result, leading to Theorem \ref{t1}.
 In hindsight, we realise that the log D-module machinary is not necessary for establishing the log transversality of $\gamma$ and $D$ in (ii).
 Instead, a much ealier paper \cite[\S 1]{BMM00} did the job and proved the nessesary result using only basic tools from complex analytic geometry.
 We will explain this view in Theorem~\ref{theo; NCimpliesLT}.
 On the other hand, we prove that weak log transversalities can be tested by analytic paths (Lemma~\ref{lemma:curvetest}) which gives a simple proof of the weak log transversality of $\gamma$ and $D$ in (ii).
 In a followup paper \cite{LZ24-2} we will discuss more general algebraic and geometric criteria for the weak log transversality condition.
-We also conjecture that the weak log transversality condition characterises normal crossing divisors. \begin{conj}[Conjecture~\ref{conj; SNC}] Let $D$ be a reduced free divisor of $M$.
-Then $D$ is normal crossing if and only if any constructible function $\gamma$ is weakly log transverse to $D$. \end{conj} An immediate consequence of (iii) is the following generalisation of equation \eqref{chernidentity}. \begin{corollary} Let $D$ be a strongly Euler homogeneous free divisor in a complex compact manifold $M$ and $U=M\setminus D$ be its complement.
-Then we have
+We also conjecture that the weak log transversality condition characterises normal crossing divisors.